Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

-\textbf{Distributive Functions} When a function which distributes over the aggregate is reached (e.g. multiplication which distributes over summation), we examine how many of the children contain the current index.
-Each child is a subtree of the AET, and it contains the index iff it contains a tensor that is indexed by it.
-If one child contains the index, we simply traverse down that child's branch, i.e. we factor the other children out of the aggregate.
-When multiple children contain the index, we can't go any further down the tree, so we wrap the sub-tree rooted at that node in an aggregate and return it as our MSQ.
-If the function is commutative and associative, we are slightly more precise and only include the children which contain the index.
+\textbf{Distributive Functions.} When we reach a function that distributes over the aggregate (e.g., $*$ and $\sum$), we examine how many of the children, subtrees of the AET, contain the current index.
+If one child contains the index, we traverse down that child's branch, i.e., we factor the other children out of the aggregate.
+If multiple children contain the index, we wrap the sub-tree rooted at that node in the aggregate and return it as our MSE.
+If the function is commutative and associative, we only include the children that contain the index.

-\textbf{Commutative, Identical Functions} When the node's function is the same as the aggregate function and is commutative, we can push the aggregate down to each child independently.
-For example, if we have the expression $\sum_{i} A_i + B_i$, we can transform it into $\sum_i A_i + \sum_i B_i$.
-For all children which contain the index, we add the result of traversing down its branch to the MSQ and replace it with an alias to the result.
-If a child doesn't contain the index, then we need to account for the repeated application of the aggregate function.
-To do this, we identify the function $g(x,n)=f(x,...,x)$ which represents the repeated application of our aggregate function $f$.
-When $f$ is addition, $g$ is multiplication.
-When $f$ is idempotent, $g(x,n) = x$.
-We then wrap each non-index child in a \texttt{Map} with function $g$ and the size of the index's dimension as the second child.
+\textbf{Commutative, Identical Functions.} When the node's function is the same as the aggregate function and is commutative, we can push the aggregate down to each child independently.
+For example, we can transform the expression $\sum_{i} A_i + B_i$ into $\sum_i A_i + \sum_i B_i$.
+For all children that contain the index, we add the result of traversing down its branch to the list of MSEs and replace it with an alias to the result.
+If a child does not contain the index, then we need to account for the repeated application of the aggregate function.
+For example, $\sum_i B = N_i * B$ where $N_i$ is the size of the $i$ dimension.

-\textbf{Blocking Functions} A function which doesn't distribute or commute with our aggregate function is called a blocking function.
-When we reach a blocking function in our traversal, we simply wrap it in our aggregate and return the sub-tree as our MSQ.
+\textbf{Blocking Functions}.
+A function that does not distribute or commute with our aggregate function is called a \textit{blocking function}.
+When we reach a blocking function in our traversal, we simply wrap it in our aggregate and return the sub-tree as an MSE.
 For example, the expression $\sum_j\sqrt{A_{ij}B_{jk}}$ cannot be rewritten as $\sqrt{\sum_jA_{ij}\sum_jB_{jk}}$ because $\sqrt{}$ is a blocking function.

-\textbf{Discussion} Galley builds on and extends the FAQ framework for optimizing conjunctive queries with aggregation\cite{DBLP:conf/pods/KhamisNR16}.
-The FAQ framework explored the optimization of queries with the following form where each $\bigoplus^{(i)}$ is either equal to or forms a semi-ring with $\otimes$,
+\textbf{Discussion}.
+Galley builds upon and extends the theoretical FAQ framework for optimizing conjunctive queries with aggregation\cite{DBLP:conf/pods/KhamisNR16}.
+This framework explored the optimization of queries with the following form, where each $\bigoplus^{(i)}$ is either equal to or forms a semi-ring with $\otimes$: